The Pavilion on the Links

-"The Pavilion on the Links" (1880) is a short story by Robert Louis Stevenson.
+"The Pavilion on the Links" is an 1880 short story by Robert Louis Stevenson.
 It was first published in Cornhill Magazine (Vol. 42, Sept-Oct 1880).
 A revised version was included in New Arabian Nights (1882).

 The story was considered by Sir Arthur Conan Doyle in 1890 as "the high-water mark of [Stevenson’s] genius" and "the first short story in the world".
 Along with a number of other stories it was collected in a volume entitled New Arabian Nights in 1882.
 This collection is seen as the starting point for the history of the English short story by Barry Menikoff.

 Adaptations

 The White Circle, a silent film, was released in 1920, starring Spottiswoode Aitken as Bernard Huddlestone, Janice Wilson as Clara Huddlestone, Harry Northrup as Northmour, and John Gilbert as Frank Cassilis.

+State of Siege, episode 16 of season 4 of the TV series Maverick, borrows the actual siege and the host engaged to the daughter of the wanted man, but little else of the story, which it re-situates in the New Mexico Territory as a dispute between Spanish landowners.

 The Pavilion, a direct-to-video release, came out in 1999, starring Craig Sheffer as Frank Cassilis, Patsy Kensit as Clara Huddlestone, Richard Chamberlain as Huddlestone, and Daniel Riordan as Northmour.